Handcrafted

 Meeting with Evaluators and Clinicians

 It’s important to meet with whoever evaluated your child if suddenly they have a diagnosis without having met with you.
-The clinician will benefit from input from you, the parent, because you see the rest of the picture.
+The clinician will benefit from input from you, the parent, because you will see the rest of the picture.
 By working together, your child can get the best help to adjust to school and life.

 What can you do to help your child live more easily in a world that often seems too loud and chaotic?